“I am very glad I chose WIU’s Reading Program. The faculty is wonderful, and all of my classes prepared me for teaching reading.” – Sarah Youngblood

 Why Choose Reading at WIU?

 Faculty members in the Department of Curriculum and Instruction have a strong interest in helping teachers enhance their effectiveness and their ability to promote student learning.
-All faculty have practical experience in public schools.
-Professors in the department have a doctorate in their field.
-Faculty are actively involved in a variety of professional organizations; provide continuing education workshops for teachers; and publish books and articles in state, national, and international journals.
-The Illinois Reading Council Journal is housed in our department, and our literacy faculty members author the monthly columns for the publication.
+All faculty have practical experience in public schools and have a doctorate in their field.
+Faculty are actively involved in a variety of professional organizations; provide continuing education workshops for teachers; and publish books and articles in state, national, and international journals, including the Illinois Reading Council Journal.

 Candidates are encouraged to become involved in local, state, and national professional organizations.